CRAswinRaj/Software-Module-Abhiyaan-2021/readme.txt

 Why I want to work in the team:
 ------------------------------
-One of the main reasons is that it would give great opportunities to get huge amount of technical knowledge being in the team.
+One of the main reasons is that it would give great opportunities to get huge amount of technical knowledge which I can get by working in the team.
 I can also learn to coordinate with others and do big projects, which I think will be a great experience required for my future and give a boost to my future career.
 I've always been fascinated by the technologies around us.
 I've wanted to be in a techincal team in IITM from the beginning.
 Since Abhiyaan is one of the best teams in IITM, being in the team is itself an honour.
 So, I think working in the team will help me in my future to improve confidence and increase my problem solving capabilities.

 Relevant Courses: